andreasdanielmatt/citizen-quest-revision/server/README.md

-# future-democracy-server
+# Citizen Quest Server

-Server for the future-democracy exhibit.
+Server for the Citizen QUest exhibit.

 This server connects the different stations that form part of the exhibit.